 Castillo de Vejer

 Castillo de Vejer (eng.
-Castle of Vejer de la Frontera) occupies the highest point of the town.
-It was built in the 10th and 11h centuries, on the site of another Moorish construction and was declared a National Monument in 1931.
-Currently (June 2022), the castle is still closed and not available to visit due to ongoing renovations.
+Vejer Castle) occupies the highest point of the town.
+It was built in the 10th and 11th centuries, on the site of another Moorish construction and was declared a National Monument in 1931.
+You can visit the castle for free (January 2024).

 Casa del Mayorazgo